 Laboratories that are in the enhanced network can be found on the WVU Medicine Healthcare Services page.

 Each plan also allows for the use of standard network facilities that are in-network, but at a higher cost.
 For a list of those BCBS standard network providers, visit the Highmark provider listing.
-Note: The following list of hospitals will show as being in-network with BCBS, but are out-of-network for the WVU Medicine Medical Plans.
+Note: The following list of hospitals will show as being in-network with BCBS, but are out-of-network (no coverage) for the WVU Medicine Medical Plans.

 - Fairmont Regional Medical Center